-An age-structured model covering the period from 1961 to 2011 (51 yrs) was used to assess Gulf of Alaska pollock.
-The modeled population includes individuals from age 2 to age 10, with age 10 defined as a "plus" group, i.e., all individuals age 10 and older.
-The same fundamental model structure and assumptions have been used since the 1999 assessment, although some minor changes have been implemented to deal with novel situations.
+An age-structured model covering the period from 1964 to 2013 (50 yrs) was used to assess Gulf of Alaska pollock.
+The modeled population includes individuals from age 1 to age 10, with age 10 defined as a "plus" group, i.e., all individuals age 10 and older.
 Population dynamics were modeled using standard formulations for mortality and fishery catch (e.g. Fournier and Archibald 1982, Deriso et al. 1985, Hilborn and Walters 1992).
 Year- and age-specific fishing mortality was modeled as a product of a year effect, representing the full-recruitment fishing mortality, and an age effect, representing the selectivity of that age group to the fishery.
 The age effect was modeled using a double-logistic function with time-varying parameters (Dorn and Methot 1990, Sullivan et al. 1997).
 The model was fit to time series of catch biomass, survey indices of abundance, and estimates of age and length composition from the fishery and surveys.
 Details of the population dynamics and estimation equations are presented in Appendix B.